-- The performance and management of the Group's business - Leads the senior Executive team in the day-to-day running of the Group's business - Charged with recommending and then implementing the Board's strategy and decisions - Responsible for ensuring effective internal controls and risk management systems - Keeps the Chair informed on all important matters
+- Responsible for the performance and management of the Group's business - Leads the senior Executive team in the day-to- day running of the Group's business. - Charged with recommending and then implementing the Board's strategy and decisions. - Responsible for ensuring effective internal controls and risk management systems. - Keeps the Chair informed on all important matters.